 Stay in Touch

 The Web has made it easy and inexpensive to stay in touch with friends and family members throughout the world.
-With free services like Skype, you can see and hear your friends and family members for no extra charge.
+With free services like Skype and Google Hangouts, you can see and hear your friends and family members for no extra charge.
 In this section we’ll take you through all the ways to stay in touch online.

 Email, short for electronic mail, is the oldest and most basic method for communicating online, and it hasn’t changed much in look since it was first introduced in the 1970s.
 Today, email is used more than any other online service both at home and in the workforce.
 The benefits of email include: